MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4406.md

 # Trial Balance/Budget Excel (report)

-The **Trial Balance/Budget Excel** report shows aggregated general ledger data for the trial balance with debit/credit columns for net change and balance.

-In addition to net change and balance amounts, the report also shows the net budget amounts and budget balances for comparison.
+The **Trial Balance/Budget Excel** report shows aggregated general ledger data for the trial balance with debit and credit columns for net change and balance.
+In addition to net change and balance amounts, the report shows the net budget amounts and budget balances for comparison.

-The aggregation is for the period specified in the report's request page's Datefilter parameter and summarised per the 2 global dimensions per g/l account category.
+The aggregation is for the period specified in the **Datefilter** parameter on the report's request page, and summarized for the two global dimensions per G/L account category.

 The Excel workbook contains two worksheets that you can use to analyze your trial balance vs budget: